Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Introduction

 Besides convex relaxations such as Problem \eqref{nonSmoothProblem}, considerable advances have been made in the past several yeas in developing efficient \textit{nonconvex} methods with global convergence guarantees for low-rank matrix problems.
 In \cite{nonConvexFactorizedAssumptions} the authors consider semidefinite programs and prove that under a smooth manifold assumption on the constraints, such methods converge to the optimal global solution.
 In \cite{nonconvexFactorizedGlobal} the authors prove global convergence of factorized nonconvex gradient descent from a ``warm-start'' initialization point for non-linear smooth minimization on the positive semidefinite cone.
 Very recently, \cite{charisopoulos2021low} has established, under statistical conditions, fast convergence results from ``warm-start'' initialization of nonconvex first-order methods, when applied to nonsmooth nonconvex matrix recovery problems which are based on the explicit factorization of the low-rank matrix.
 A result of similar flavor concerning nonsmooth and nonconvex formulation of robust recovery of low-rank matrices from random linear measurements was presented in \cite{li2020nonconvex}.
-Finally, several recent works have considered nonconvex low-rank regularizers which result in nonconvex nonsmooth optimization problems, but guarantee convergence only to a stationary point \cite{lu2014generalized, yao2018large}.
+In \cite{relatedWork7}, under certain geometric assumptions, the authors propose a subgradient method with fast convergence for a nonsmooth formulation of certain low-rank matrix recovery problems.
+Several recent works have also considered nonconvex low-rank regularizers which result in nonconvex nonsmooth optimization problems, but guarantee convergence only to a stationary point \cite{lu2014generalized, yao2018large}.
+The work \cite{relatedWork8} provides an overview of the statistical models that enable efficient nonconvex optimization with provable global convergence.